Sharper bounds for the Chebyshev function $\psi(x)$: Introduction

 In 1899, de la Vall\'ee Poussin's zero free region

 allowed him to prove that the error term $E_{\psi}(x)$ in the estimate \eqref{pnt}, satisfies

 and we have the same estimate for $E_{\theta}(x) $ and $E_{\pi}(x) $.

 Explicit bounds for $E_{\psi}(x)$ go back to both separate and joint work of Rosser and Shoenfeld \cite{Rosser,RosserSchoenfeld1,RosserSchoenfeld2,Schoenfeld}.
-Recently a number of different theoretical approaches have been applied to prove bounds of various forms: \begin{enumerate} \item $ E_{\psi}(x) \le a (\log x)^{b} \exp\big( -c \sqrt{\log x}\big)$ for all $x \ge x_0$, where $a,b,c$ are computable (see \cite{Tru16, Bu18, Naz18,PlaTru21ET}). \item $ E_{\psi}(x) \le \frac{\eta_k}{(\log x)^k}$ for all $x \ge x_0$, where $\eta_k$ is computable in terms of $x_0$ and $k$ (see \cite{Dus18, Naz18,BKLNW21}), \item $ E_{\psi}(x) \le \varepsilon_0$ for all $x \ge x_0$, where $\varepsilon_0$ is computable in terms of $x_0$ (see \cite{FabKad15,Tru16, Dus18, Naz18, Bu18, BKLNW21}), \end{enumerate}
+Recently a number of different theoretical approaches have been applied to prove bounds of various forms: \begin{enumerate} \item $ E_{\psi}(x) \le a (\log x)^{b} \exp\big( -c \sqrt{\log x}\big)$ for all $x \ge x_0$, where $a,b,c$ are computable (see \cite{Tru16, Bu18, Naz18,PlaTru21ET}). \item $ E_{\psi}(x) \le \frac{\eta_k}{(\log x)^k}$ for all $x \ge x_0$, where $\eta_k$ is computable in terms of $x_0$ and $k$ (see \cite{Dus18, Naz18,BKLNW21}), \item $ E_{\psi}(x) \le \varepsilon_0$ for all $x \ge x_0$, where $\varepsilon_0$ is computable in terms of $x_0$ (see \cite{FabKad15,Tru16, Dus18, Naz18, Bu18, BKLNW21}). \end{enumerate}

 While all forms can be valid for all sizes of $x$, $(1)$ is naturally arising in the explicit formula (via Perron's formula) relating primes and zeros of the zeta functions.
 It is also sharper as $x$ gets larger.
 In comparison, methods to obtain $(2)$ have been tuned in to give best bound possible for smaller values of $x$.
 For instance, as it is noted in \cite[Appendix $A_3$]{BKLNW21}, the bound $\varepsilon_0 $ calculated following B\"uthe's methods \cite{Bu16,Bu18,Joh22} is sharper than the one obtained from \cite{PlaTru21ET} for all $x\ge x_0$ when $x_0\le e^{2\,313}$.
 Note that the last form $(3)$ the most commonly used in applications and that it is often verified as a consequence of either $(1)$ or $(2)$.
-We refer the reader to \cite{BKLNW21} for a comprehensive and complete description of how to obtain such bounds for $\theta(x)$\footnote{These bounds for $\theta$ are the ones needed for applications, but are actually also valid for $\psi(x)$. }, no matter the size of $x$ and for values of $k$ that are most widely used.
+We refer the reader to \cite{BKLNW21} for a comprehensive and complete description of how to obtain such bounds for $\theta(x)$\footnote{These bounds for $\theta(x)$ are the ones needed for applications, but are actually also valid for $\psi(x)$ as the difference between both is taken care of by the rounding up which has a larger effect than the approximate $\sqrt{x}$ difference between $\psi(x)$ and $\theta(x)$. }, no matter the size of $x$ and for values of $k$ that are most widely used.